bhochhi/think-guide/README.md

 Two thousand sixteen is a day way and I have never been prepared as I am today.
 Things came really late to me.
 When I said things, its realization of something you think important and taking action over it.
 There is no meaning of realization if you don't take any actions.
+In fact, nothing actually matters if you don't act upon it.
+But now, this is not the case.
+I feel I have grown today, I know its late but never late to start.
+I am not perfect but here is my chance to pursuit of perfection.

+This time, its different.
+Its not same as last year, where I think of resolution, continue to work up on for few months, achieved some results and done.
+This time, its not yearly resolution, its a journey I am going to make, not the destiny.
+I believe this is the meaning for my life.

+The goal of my life is to be happy, that's it and its that simple.
+However this goal for me is not my destiny that will be achieved at the end.
+My goal is ongoing along with my action.
+I get to enjoy my goal along with my journey.
+This is a persuit of happiness.
+This is what I realized and which is this simple but took me big chunck of my adult life.

+Anyway, there is noting to regrate .